 The University of Aberdeen is committed to the delivery of a high quality student experience, providing support to the diverse student body and also to improve the University’s retention and progression rates.

 The Personal Tutor role will focus on providing general support to students in matters such as achievement of the Graduate Attributes, Employability, Co-curricular opportunities and feedback as well as a pastoral support role.
-All members of academic staff have a role as a personal tutor and will be assigned a relatively small number of undergraduate tutees from across all years of study.
-It is intended that, as far as possible, tutees will be assigned to the same personal tutor throughout their studies and that this continuity of contact will enable a more meaningful and supportive Tutor:Tutee relationship to be built.
+All members of academic staff have a role as a personal tutor and will be assigned a number of undergraduate tutees.
+It is intended that, as far as possible, tutees will be assigned to the same personal tutor throughout their studies and that this continuity of contact will enable a more meaningful and supportive Tutor/Tutee relationship to be built.

 The framework is designed to bring about more consistent quality of provision, while also helping students to monitor their progress and performance more systematically and relate these to their longer-term aspirations.